Church School Questions

 Affordable (maintenance, other)

-Higher efficiency mechanicals like geothermal heating/cooling, LED lighting, use of daylighting, water-conserving plumbing fixtures, higher insulation values, and durable facade materials will all contribute to lower maintenance and operating costs.
+Higher efficiency mechanicals heating/cooling, LED lighting, use of daylighting, water-conserving plumbing fixtures, higher insulation values, and durable facade materials will all contribute to lower maintenance and operating costs.
 Plus the fact that we are not rehabbing an already 70-year-old building sets a solid “foundation” for longevity.

 This is a concern that we certainly have thought about.
 Your idea of trees (and strategic plantings) is what the architects plan to use to help “hide” the pavement.
 One advantage of having the parking lot there is that it is largely the location of our current main parking lot.
 This helps with the overall budget.
 The design of the lot also allows for very efficient bus and car traffic during drop-off and pick-up.
 One of the criticisms of the current building is that students enter and leave the building through several locations.
 We are concerned that moving the parking lot away from the front of the building would inadvertently create multiple entrances again.
 Its placement also allows us to position the school farther from the road and closer to nature.
 Lastly, it allows for optimal placement of sports fields and prevents the building from encroaching on the wetlands.